JustDecentAtGame/Kaggle_remote_zrok/README.md

 In Session options, change internet to on and start the session to run the example notebook cells.

+For password authentication (no public key):
+- Default password is set to **0**
+- No need to set up SSH keys

 This will automatically set up an environment named **kaggle_server**.

 ### Step 4 : Setup local machine